An overview

 (i.e. entries without an identified date) that can be

 tolerated.
-If this threshold is exceeded, the original vector is
+If this threshold is exceeded, the initial values will be

 returned.